-When driving in Alaska, there are a few things you need to keep in mind.
-The weather can be quite different from what you’re used to, and the roads can be treacherous.
-There are also a lot of wild animals in Alaska, so it’s important to be aware of your surroundings at all times.
-Get to know the DOs and DON’Ts of driving in Alaska before embarking on your road trip.
+There are a few things to keep in mind when driving in Alaska.
+The weather and roads can be quite different from what you’re used to.
+This state is also home to a lot of wild animals, so it’s important to stay vigilant at all times.
+Make sure you know the dos and don’ts of driving in Alaska before you leave

 (1) What driving in Alaska is like

-Alaska’s highways are often long and remote, so be sure to pack plenty of food and water for your journey and make sure your car is in good working order before you start.
-Driving and exploring Alaska in the winter can be dangerous because many of the roads are not plowed or sanded, so they can be extremely slippery.
-If you are a tourist planning to travel to Alaska in the winter to view the Northern Lights, check the road conditions ahead of time, since most of the sites are remote.
-Finally, drivers need to take into account the condition of the roads in Alaska.
-Many of the roads are unpaved and can be quite bumpy, so drivers need to slow down and take it easy when driving on them.
+Alaska is the land of extremes.
+The highways in Alaska are often long and remote, so pack plenty of food and water and make sure your car is in good working condition before you leave.
+During the winter, driving in Alaska can be dangerous since many roads aren’t plowed or sanded, making them very slippery.
+If you plan on driving during winter, check the weather beforehand.
+In addition, drivers should be aware of the road conditions in Alaska.
+Many of the roads in the state are unpaved and can be quite bumpy, so drivers should take it easy when driving.

 (2) Wildlife to be aware of while driving

-There is an abundance of wildlife in Alaska, and they can often wander onto the road.
-So make sure you keep your eyes peeled and always be prepared for the unexpected!
-Moose are common in this state, and they can be very dangerous if you hit them.
-They can cause significant damage to your car, and they can also seriously injure or kill you.
-So it’s important to keep a lookout for moose when driving and to be prepared to take evasive action if you spot them.
-Bears and Caribou are also common in Alaska, and they can be just as dangerous as moose if you hit them.
+There are a lot of wildlife in Alaska, and they often wander onto the road.
+Keep an eye out for the unexpected and always be prepared!
+There are a lot of Moose in Alaska, and they can be very dangerous if you hit them.
+A collision can result in significant damage to your car as well as serious injury or death to the driver and passengers.
+You should therefore keep a lookout for moose while driving and take evasive action if you see them.
+It is also common to see Caribou and Bears in Alaska, which are just as dangerous as moose if you run into them.

 Here are some facts about Alaska to keep in mind when driving: